“Truth Prevails” – Jan Hus

 At its annual conference in 2015, SNAP presented Phil with its Pioneer Award.
 The video of the presentation and his acceptance speech are contained elsewhere on this website.

 “Even at an early age,” he wrote, “Phil was very talented and possessed a remarkable personality.”
-One might not expect such cheerful words of praise from a serial child molester.
-Nevertheless, the priest’s repeated assaults left their mark.
+One might not expect such words of praise from a serial child molester.
+Nevertheless, regardless of his talent or personality, the repeated assaults that he endured from the priest left their mark.

 Years later, when a young man in college, Phil was haunted by the psychological fallout of his abuse.
 Through deep introspection, and two summers of solitary travel hitchhiking through Europe, he managed to pull himself out of an emotional tailspin.
 With a more enlightened view of the world and his place in it, he began to get his

 With a Master’s Degree in Communications from Boston University, he embarked on a career in hospital public relations.
 He later switched to entertainment publicity and concert production.
 All of this success was derailed in late 1991 when he became very sick with AIDS.
 It was late the next year, during an unexpected, temporary reprieve from his sickness, that he went public about his childhood abuse.